Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai_pipelines.md

 ## Pipeline Task
 It is the instantiation of a pipeline component.
 It is the actual execution of that pipeline component in the ML pipeline.

+## Pipeline Run
+It is the execution of an ML pipeline.
+All the artifacts generated in a Pipeline Run are stored into *Vertex ML Metadata*.

+## Vertex AI Experiments
+THey are a collection of Pipelines Runs.

 # ML Pipelines
 ## Lifecycle